Kuha-class minesweeper (1974): Construction and career

 Due to limitations set by treaties following the end of World War II, the Finnish Navy was limited in the number and size of ships, along with the number of sailors the Finnish Navy was allowed to employ.
 Therefore, during the Cold War, the Finnish Navy was confined to building small, coastal defence ships, primarily minesweepers and missile boats.
 Fourteen hulls of the Kuha class were ordered in 1972.
 The last eight were cancelled, with only the first six hulls beginning construction in 1974.
-Built by Oy Laivateollisuus Ab, Turku, Finland, the six ships of the class entered service in 1974–1975.
-Beginning in 1983, they worked in conjunction with the Kiiski-class drone minesweepers, which could either be unmanned or manned.
-The vessels underwent modernisation at Tyovene Shipyard in Uusikaupunki, Finland were they were lengthened to accommodate new minesweeping control systems and new magnetic and acoustic sweeps.
-Kuha 21 completed its refit on 22 December 1997, Kuha 23 on 30 August 1998, Kuha 24 on 13 November 1998 and Kuha 26 on 30 May 2000.
+Built by Oy Laivateollisuus Ab, Turku, Finland, the six-class ships entered service in 1974–1975.
+Beginning in 1983, they worked in conjunction with the Kiiski-class drone minesweepers, which could either be crewed or uncrewed.
+The vessels underwent modernisation at Tyovene Shipyard in Uusikaupunki, Finland, where they were lengthened to accommodate new minesweeping control systems and new magnetic and acoustic sweeps.
+Kuha 21 completed its refit on 22 December 1997, Kuha 23 on 30 August 1998, Kuha 24 on 13 November 1998, and Kuha 26 on 30 May 2000.
 Kuha 22 and Kuha 25 were withdrawn from service in 2012.
 The rest of the Kuha class will be retired when the Katanpää-class mine countermeasure vessels enter active service.